-- hybrid capital instruments and accumulated net unrealized gains, including: - cumulative perpetual preferred shares; - perpetual debentures meeting the requirements set forth in section 2.3.2.1; - qualifying non-controlling interests; - accumulated net after-tax unrealized holding gain on available-for-sale equity securities13 reported in OCI.
+- > hybrid capital instruments and accumulated net unrealized gains, including: - cumulative perpetual preferred shares; - perpetual debentures meeting the requirements set forth in section 2.3.2.1; - qualifying non-controlling interests;

+- accumulated net after-tax unrealized holding gain on available-for-sale equity securities14 reported in OCI.
 When the accumulated net after-tax fair value change in available-for-sale equity securities shows a gain, this gain is included in Tier 2 capital.
 However, impairment losses on these securities must not be deducted from this gain; - the accumulated net after-tax fair value gain after transition to IFRS on investment properties that do not back actuarial liabilities.
-When the accumulated net after-tax fair value change in investment properties shows a gain, this gain is included in Tier 2 capital; - limited life instruments, including: - limited life redeemable preferred shares: - capital instruments issued in conjunction with a capital repackaging arrangement; - subordinated debt securities, including debentures other than hybrid debentures;
+When the accumulated net after-tax fair value change in investment properties shows a gain, this gain is included in Tier 2 capital; - > limited life instruments, including: - limited life redeemable preferred shares; - capital instruments issued in conjunction with a capital repackaging arrangement; - subordinated debt securities, including debentures other than hybrid debentures; - qualifying non-controlling interests; - > other capital items, including: - the amount of negative actuarial liabilities qualifying for Tier 2 capital, defined as the difference between the negative actuarial liabilities, less the effect of income taxes, and the amount of negative actuarial liabilities qualifying for Tier 1 capital, as defined in section 2.2.2; - 75% of the excess cash value over actuarial liabilities; - the amount corresponding to the value of the software which is deducted from Tier 1 capital; - the pension plan asset add-back, i.e. 50% of the pension plan asset deduction (see section 2.2.1); - an adjustment amount to amortize the impact in the current period on available capital on account of the net defined benefit pension plan liability (asset).

-Preferred shares should generally be characterized by the holder as equity securities, in a manner consistent with section 5.2.1 vi) of the guideline applicable to financial services cooperatives, except for preferred shares that have a fixed maturity date on which the holder is repaid, or which allow the holder to require the issuer to repay the holder at some point prior to liquidation.
+14 Preferred shares should generally be characterized by the holder as equity securities, in a manner consistent with section 5.2.1 vi) of the guideline applicable to financial services cooperatives, except for preferred shares that have a fixed maturity date on which the holder is repaid, or which allow the holder to require the issuer to repay the holder at some point prior to liquidation.